-- Healing severe adrenal fatigue with young, busy kids at home Last post on 4/10/13 at 3:35pm in Health and Healing
+- Healing severe adrenal fatigue with young, busy kids at home Last post on 4/10/13 at 3:35pm in Women's Health

 - Please help!
-10yo with recurrent UTIs and endless antibiotics Last post on 4/4/13 at 6:42pm in Health and Healing
+10yo with recurrent UTIs and endless antibiotics Last post on 4/4/13 at 6:42pm in Women's Health

 I've recently started using Livon Lypo-Spheric Vitamin C with huge success.
 It does, for the most part, bypass the digestive tract, so you're not really titillating to tolerance.
 Studies indicate that blood serum levels with one packet (1 gram) approximate that of 6-8 grams intravenously.
 It has come in really handy this winter.

 you can check on Livon Labs webpage or the vitamincfoundation dot org for more information.

 It is pricey so I save it for the children, but worth every penny as you really don't have to try to get a small child to tolerance.
 It isn't all that tasty but can be pretty cleverly disguised in applesauce or yogurt or oatmeal or something similar.

 Edited by Ethelpea - 2/9/13 at 9:51ampost #4 of 62/9/13 at 5:37amThread Starterpost #5 of 62/9/13 at 5:46pm

 There is a great naturopathic treatment using wet socks at night.
 I know, sounds weird, but it really helps particularly if she is coughing at night.